 The R.N. to B.S.N.
-Track requires the completion of eight nursing courses (33 credits).
-The courses can be taken online or on campus.
+Track for associate degree nurses requires the completion of nine nursing courses (31 credits and 9 credits of Caldwell University core.
+TH 102, PH 102 & Catholic Dominican traditions).
+The courses can be taken online, hybrid or on campus.
 The R.N. to B.S.N. curriculum encompasses 120 credits in total that includes up to 30 credits awarded for the R.N. license, 61 credits Liberal Arts Core, and 31 nursing credits.
 Students may transfer 61 credits Liberal Arts Core credits if equivalent courses already completed or complete the courses at Caldwell University.
 Students must have a minimum grade of C for the nursing prerequisites (25 credits).